 35. Black Updo Hairstyles With Weave

 If you want to create the updo of your dreams, but your natural hair is not long enough, you can add extra length with the help of a wave.
 A weave is a hair extension created from either artificial or natural human hair, depending on your preference.
 It is excellent for helping you add length or thickness to your hair.
 It is also fantastic for creating more detailed braided looks and updos.
 The added length will give you versatility with how you wish to style your hair, including creating a braided updo.
 You can also show your personality by experimenting with color or adding unique hair accessories.

 36. Box Braids Updo

 Box braids are one of the most popular protective styles because they are incredibly chic and versatile.
 The protective style is created by sectioning the hair into small squares and braiding from the roots, which gives it a box-like appearance, hence the name.
 You can create your braids in varying thicknesses and lengths and style them up or down.
-Wearing your box braids in an updo can be great for formal settings or if you want to keep the hair off your neck.
-One way to do this would be in a high bun or a high ponytail.
+Wearing your box braids in an updo can be great for formal settings or keeping the hair off your neck.
+One way to do this is in a high bun or ponytail.
 Alternatively, you could opt for a half up half down hairstyle.
 This will let you show off your box braids while also benefiting from keeping the hair away from your face.